 How to Assemble the Printable Die

-You have two options for using dice with this activity.
+There are two options for using dice with this activity.
 You can use the included St. Patrick’s Day printable die and assemble it on your own OR you can use the pocket die printable cards to place in a pocket die.

 Simply cut out the die along the thick black line.
 Then you’ll fold inward, along the dotted lines.
 Keep folding up the die and tucking in the edges until it’s in a cube shape.
 Lastly, add a couple pieces of tape to secure the die.

-Simply print the pocket die picture cards, cut them out and slide them into the sides of the pocket die.
+Simply print the pocket die picture cards, cut them out, and slide them into the sides of the pocket dice.
+So simple!

-If you choose to place this activity in your math center, be sure that your students have a solid foundation of graphing skills.
-If it’s been awhile then a quick reminder of how to graph will help!
+If using this St. Patrick’s Day math activity in your math centers, be sure that your students have a solid foundation of graphing skills.
+If it’s been a while then a quick reminder of how to graph will help!

 Extra Fun Tip: Give students colorful stickers for graphing instead of coloring in the squares on the recording sheet.
-As an added bonus…this helps work those fine motor muscles too!
+This is great practice for fine motor skills!

 Time to Graph!

-Turn this graphing activity into a race!
-In pairs, each child has his/her own St. Patrick’s Day Roll and Graph recording sheet and they share a die.
+Turn this St. Patrick’s Day math activity into a race!
+In pairs, each child has his/her own St. Patrick’s Day roll and graph recording sheet and they share a die.

 Player #2 then rolls and records the picture rolled on their own recording sheet.
 The game continues until one of the players has reached the top of their graph first!

-Grab Your Copy
+Grab Your FREE Copy